Dead Man

 Story & Plot Summary: Dead Man

-Quick Plot Summary: Released in 1995, Dead Man is a Drama, Fantasy, Western film directed by Jim Jarmusch.
+Quick Plot Summary: Released in 1995, Dead Man is a Drama, Fantasy, Western film directed by Jim Jarmusch, written by Jim Jarmusch.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Johnny Depp.
+It provides a scannable look at the movie's central conflict involving Johnny Depp as William Blake.

 Story Breakdown